elmorenox/vertical-scale-ec2/README.md

 ### QA Engineer's Results:

 The QA engineer sent 14,000 requests to the server.
 The QA engineer reported that the server did not respond to all requests.
-The server only responded to 9 requests and 99% of cpu resources were used.
+The server only responded with a 500 response code 9 times and 99% of th 2 cpu cores were used.

 ![cpu-usage](url-shortener-qa-cpu.png)

 ## Resolution:

 The infrastructure engineer will need to vertically scale the compute and memory resources to handle the increased traffic.
 The infrastructure engineer will need to vertically scale the T2 medium instance to a T2 xl instance.
+This will give us an extra 2 cpu cores and 8GB of memory.

 ## Create an T2.xl instance